itsDanOades/WeatherChecker/README.md

 The project can be executed in 2 different ways depending on your local dev environment set up.
 It has been assumed to be run in a Mac OS or Linux environment.

-## Run tests using Ruby and local Chrome browser
+## Run tests using Ruby and local browser install

 Spawn a browser instances on your local dev machine and execute Cucumber tests using Selenium Webdriver executable